Samwise Gamgee: Analysis

-Tolkien took the name "Gamgee" from a colloquial word in Birmingham for cotton wool.
-This was in turn derived from Gamgee Tissue, a surgical dressing invented by a 19th-century Birmingham surgeon named Sampson Gamgee.
-Tolkien originally used it as a nickname for a man living in Lamorna Cove, England before adapting it into his stories:

-Tolkien claimed to be genuinely surprised when, in March 1956, he received a letter from one Sam Gamgee, who had heard that his name was in The Lord of the Rings but had not read the book.
-Tolkien replied on March 18:

-He sent Gamgee a signed copy of all three volumes of the book.
-However, the incident sparked a nagging worry in Tolkien's mind, as he recorded in his journal "For some time I lived in fear of receiving a letter signed 'S. Gollum'.
-That would have been more difficult to deal with."
-He later traced the origin of the name Gamgee to the Norman French surname "de Gamaches".

-In the fiction, Tolkien states that the "true" or Westron form of Sam's name is Banazîr Galbasi.
-As with "Samwise", Banazîr comes from elements meaning "halfwise" or "simple".
-Galbasi comes from the name of the village Galabas.
-The name Galabas uses the elements galab-, meaning "game", and bas-, corresponding somewhat to "-wich" or "-wick".
-In his frame story role as "translator" of the Red Book of Westmarch, Tolkien devised a strict English translation, Samwís Gamwich, which develops into Samwise Gammidgy and eventually comes to Samwise Gamgee in modern English.
-In the year 1427 of the Shire Reckoning, Sam was elected Mayor of the Shire for the first of seven consecutive seven-year terms.
-His descendants took the surname Gardner in his honour.
+Christianity

+Tolkien intentionally avoided making Christianity explicit in his Middle-earth writings, choosing instead to allow "the story and the symbolism" to convey his meaning.
+Frodo finds the Ring a crushing weight, just as the cross was for Jesus.
+Sam, who carries Frodo up to Mount Doom, parallels Simon of Cyrene, who helps Jesus by carrying his cross to Golgotha.
+Sam gains prominence as he is willing to be unimportant in doing his duty, echoing the Christian emphasis on the humble.
+The ordeal of crossing Mordor, too, reflects the Christian theme of redemptive suffering.

 Heroism

 Tolkien called Sam the "chief hero" of the saga, adding: "I think the simple 'rustic' love of Sam and his Rosie (nowhere elaborated) is absolutely essential to the study of his (the chief hero's) character, and to the theme of the relation of ordinary life (breathing, eating, working, begetting) and quests, sacrifice, causes, and the 'longing for Elves', and sheer beauty."
 Tolkien admired heroism out of loyalty and love, but despised arrogance, pride and wilfulness.
 The courage and loyalty displayed by Samwise Gamgee on his journey with Frodo is the kind of spirit that Tolkien praised in his essays on the Old English poem "The Battle of Maldon".
 Likewise, Sam's rejection of the Ring is a rejection of power, but also a "desire for renown which the defeat over Sauron will bring".

+Tom Shippey notes Sam's courage, which among other things takes the form of "be[ing] 'cheerful' without any hope at all".
+Shippey comments that this may hardly appear sensible, but it "rings true", appearing in old soldiers' recollections of the First World War.
+He notes the etymology of "cheer", from Old French chair, meaning "face", commenting that "a stout pretence" is better than "sincere despair".
+Further, in the grimness of the Stairs of Cirith Ungol, he and Frodo imagine people "laughing at grief", something that Shippey calls Tolkien's "new model of courage".